-What are Bibim Guksu Noodles?
+What are Korean Bibim Guksu Noodles?

 Bibim Guksu vs. Bibim Naengmyeon

-Bibim Naengmyeon uses buckwheat noodles with a darker brown color.
-As for Bibim Guksu, you will use somyeon (thin wheat flour noodles) – see image below.
-The toppings for both dishes vary.
-Common toppings for Bibim Naengmyeon is brisket, asian pear, boiled egg and radish.
-For Bibim Guksu, the toppings can vary from lettuce, cabbage, cucumbers, carrots, seaweed and boiled egg.
-However, if you’re making your noodles at home…feel free to add your topping of choice!
+- Bibim Guksu: This dish is made with somen or somyeon, thin wheat flour noodles, and doesn’t have broth added.
+The toppings can vary from lettuce, cabbage, cucumbers, carrots, seaweed and boiled egg.
+However, if you’re making your bibim noodles at home…feel free to add your topping of choice!

 Bibim Guksu Sauce